tom-seddon/b2/doc/Debug-version.md

 `Teletext debug` will overlay the teletext display with the value of the character in each cell.

+`Show teletext flash as dim` shows flashing teletext chars as slightly dimmed versions, making it easier to take consistent screen grabs.

+`CRTC Cursor` overrides the display of the BBC Micro hardware cursor.
+Use `Disable` to hide it entirely, or `Disable flash` to have it always shown as steady when enabled - again, making it easier to take consistent screen grabs.

 `Show TV beam position` will indicate where the TV beam is, with a line starting just after its current position.